 Charismatic Leadership and the Far Right

 There is no persuasive argument to suggest that this model will not apply to 21st-century superpowers.
 On the one hand, the MAGA bluster and noisy and intimidating rhetoric and associated violence that have typified the US radical right in recent years — especially since Donald Trump’s election in 2016 — could be regarded simply as the radical right being themselves (conforming to stereotypes).
-On the other hand, it also suggests fear-based defensive posturing at the dawning realization that exceptionalism is not guaranteed amidst the inexorable rise of China.
+On the other hand, it also suggests fear-based defensive posturing at the dawning realization that US exceptionalism is not guaranteed amidst the inexorable rise of China.

-As US global power declines, will radical-right assertions and objectives based on assumptions of exceptionalism look increasingly absurd and unachievable?
+As US global power declines, will radical-right assertions and objectives based on assumptions of US exceptionalism look increasingly absurd and unachievable?
 Will a wounded and inherently paranoid radical right become even more reactionary and dangerous?
 Is an ineffectual Republican Party, the “sick man” of American politics, a prime target for a radical-right coup?

 The US Exceptionalism Belief

-According to researcher Hilde Eliassen Restad — and discussed by this author in “The New Authoritarianism: A Risk Analysis of the Alt-Right Phenomenon” — the concept of exceptionalism that has existed since WWII encompasses three essential elements.
-First, the is both different to and better than the rest of the world, not just Europe and the “Old World.”
+According to researcher Hilde Eliassen Restad — and discussed by this author in “The New Authoritarianism: A Risk Analysis of the Alt-Right Phenomenon” — the concept of US exceptionalism that has existed since WWII encompasses three essential elements.
+First, the United States is both different to and better than the rest of the world, not just Europe and the “Old World.”
 Second, the US enjoys a unique role in world history as the prime leader of nations.
 Third, it is the only nation in history that has thwarted, and will continue to thwart, the laws of history in its rise to power, which will never decline.

-These elements underscore a belief that version of exceptionalism involved slogans such as “America First” and “Make America Great Again,” the rejection of diverse and allegedly un-American ideas such as multilateralism and universal health care, the repudiation of ethnoreligious equality in favor of white Christian nationalism, and unilateral actions against other countries.
-Such action included military strikes against Iranian and Syrian targets, sanctions on Iran, Syria, Russia and China, and ethnoreligious discrimination against citizens of Muslim-majority countries.superiority and superpower status are warranted and inevitable in every respect.
-This supremacist belief is embedded in radical-right ideology.
-The exceptionalism thesis does not allow the to accept a primus inter pares role in relation to Russia and China, for example.
-Trumpâs radical-right
+These elements underscore a belief that US superiority and superpower status are warranted and inevitable in every respect.
+This supremacist belief is embedded in US radical-right ideology.
+The US exceptionalism thesis does not allow the US to accept a primus inter pares role in relation to Russia and China, for example.
+Trump’s radical-right version of US exceptionalism involved slogans such as “America First” and “Make America Great Again,” the rejection of diverse and allegedly un-American ideas such as multilateralism and universal health care, the repudiation of ethnoreligious equality in favor of white Christian nationalism, and unilateral actions against other countries.
+Such action included military strikes against Iranian and Syrian targets, sanctions on Iran, Syria, Russia and China, and ethnoreligious discrimination against citizens of Muslim-majority countries.

-Nevertheless,and the radical right believe that the will always be the dominant global power and that no other nation will ever overtake and replace it.
+Nevertheless, Trump and the US radical right believe that the US will always be the dominant global power and that no other nation will ever overtake and replace it.
 Increasingly, this faith-based belief is being challenged by China on all main parameters — economic, military, political, science and technology — and by Trump’s abject mismanagement and absent leadership during the COVID-19 crisis.

-In particular, Trump’s anti-Chinese rhetoric and various attempts to challenge an expansionist China clearly demonstrate forces to the Far East to challenge Beijing’s claim to large tracts of the South China Sea, including islands under the sovereignty of Brunei, Indonesia, Malaysia, Philippines, Taiwan and Vietnamanxiety that its perceived exceptional mantle is not guaranteed.
-Under the administration, the banned Huawei 5G technology over what it perceived as a national security threat.
-Washington has also sent naval
+In particular, Trump’s anti-Chinese rhetoric and various attempts to challenge an expansionist China clearly demonstrate US anxiety that its perceived exceptional mantle is not guaranteed.
+Under the Trump administration, the US banned Huawei 5G technology over what it perceived as a national security threat.
+Washington has also sent naval forces to the Far East to challenge Beijing’s claim to large tracts of the South China Sea, including islands under the sovereignty of Brunei, Indonesia, Malaysia, Philippines, Taiwan and Vietnam

 Exceptionalism vs. Military and Diplomatic Failures

-report for the Quincy Institute for Responsible Statecraft.
-The report argues that assumptions about its exceptional status and entitlement to dictate a “new world order,” which includes its domination of the region, are both misguided and not fit for purpose.
-“Preventing hostile hegemony in the Middle East does not mean the must play the role of hegemon itself,” the report states.failures in foreign policy toward the Middle East are encapsulated in a 2020
+US failures in foreign policy toward the Middle East are encapsulated in a 2020 report for the Quincy Institute for Responsible Statecraft.
+The report argues that US assumptions about its exceptional status and entitlement to dictate a “new world order,” which includes its domination of the region, are both misguided and not fit for purpose.
+“Preventing hostile hegemony in the Middle East does not mean the United States must play the role of hegemon itself,” the report states.

-These collective failures also indicate that Biden administration is likely to herald a return to traditional support for NATO, at least in the short term.
-Yet the prospect of some future radical-right presidency may see a return to a review of American support for NATO.supremacy and purported exceptionalism are in decline.
+These collective failures also indicate that US supremacy and purported exceptionalism are in decline.
 Those countries that have relied heavily on American supremacy for support and protection — whether diplomatic, military, economic or psychological — against enemies or predatory regimes may have to consider new security-and-defense policies and arrangements in the medium to long term.
-This applies not just in relation to the Middle East, but also to Southeast Asia that faces Chinese expansionism and European members of NATO that endured repeated threats by about reduced funding for the alliance and even American withdrawal.
-However, the Embed from Getty Images
+This applies not just in relation to the Middle East, but also to Southeast Asia that faces Chinese expansionism and European members of NATO that endured repeated threats by Trump about reduced funding for the alliance and even American withdrawal.
+However, the Biden administration is likely to herald a return to traditional US support for NATO, at least in the short term.
+Yet the prospect of some future radical-right presidency may see a return to a review of American support for NATO.

-Nevertheless, thedecline will be a long-drawn-out process throughout the 21st century, rather than a rapid collapse.
-The capacity of the to try to maintain its superpower status should not be underestimated.
+Nevertheless, the US decline will be a long-drawn-out process throughout the 21st century, rather than a rapid collapse.
+The capacity of the US to try to maintain its superpower status should not be underestimated.
 There will be moments of temporary rally and some periods of hardly noticeable decline, but overall, the downward trend will be inescapable.
 No nation can defy the laws of history and their underlying life-cycle and population ecology models.
 While “forever” is a long, long time, in historical terms, nations have a more limited term.
-Whether, as other declining imperial and quasi-imperial nations have done over the millennia, the will learn to adapt and find a new role in an evolving world order remains to be seen.
+Whether, as other declining imperial and quasi-imperial nations have done over the millennia, the US will learn to adapt and find a new role in an evolving world order remains to be seen.

-Over the rest of this century, theradical right are likely to continue with their egregious ideology and activities.
-On the one hand, they are likely to be in denial about the decline.
+Over the rest of this century, the US radical right are likely to continue with their egregious ideology and activities.
+On the one hand, they are likely to be in denial about the US decline.
 Yet on the other, they will probably take advantage where they can by offering themselves as the nation’s only viable savior from, or antidote to, such decline.
-Ominously, like a terrified dangerous animal trying to avoid being caged and subdued, the radical right are also increasingly likely to engage inside the in ever more audacious and violent behavior designed to scare and cow moderates or challengers and even to subjugate mainstream political parties and representative democracy.
+Ominously, like a terrified dangerous animal trying to avoid being caged and subdued, the radical right are also increasingly likely to engage inside the US in ever more audacious and violent behavior designed to scare and cow moderates or challengers and even to subjugate mainstream political parties and representative democracy.

 Expect to see, for example, the GOP turned from a mainstream, one-nation, conservative party into a nakedly authoritarian radical-right party akin to the AfD in Germany, Fidesz in Hungary and other populist far-right parties — all courtesy of Trump and his Republican fifth columnists in Congress.
 Expect to also see an increase in online and social media attacks as well as physical violence against radical-right targets, whether political, institutional, ethnoreligious minorities or other vulnerable groups.
-The violent insurrection on Hill in January, and other radical-right plots to abduct or even murder prominent politicians and officials, is part of the “new normal.”
+The violent insurrection on Capitol Hill in January, and other radical-right plots to abduct or even murder prominent politicians and officials, is part of the “new normal.”